-the Department shall issue an abatement order requiring submission of a modified abatement plan.
-The order shall indicate the modifications which shall be made to the abatement plan and the date by which the plan as modified shall be submitted to the

-If the abatement plan submitted fails to meet the requirements of this section,

-- (e) The owner or managing agent shall notify the Department and the occupants of the dates of abatement activities at least three days prior to the commencement of abatement activities. - (f) Abatement shall be completed within 60 days of the Department's approval of the abatement plan.
+- If the abatement plan submitted fails to meet the requirements of this section, (c) the Department shall issue an abatement order requiring submission of a modified abatement plan.
+The order shall indicate the modifications which shall be made to the abatement plan and the date by which the plan as modified shall be submitted to the Department. - (d) If the owner or managing agent does not submit an abatement plan within 14 days, the Department shall issue an abatement order requiring submission of an abatement plan within five days of receipt of the order. - The owner or managing agent shall notify the Department and the occupants of the dates of abatement activities at least three days prior to the commencement of abatement activities. - Abatement shall be completed within 60 days of the Department's approval of the abatement plan.
 If the abatement activities are not completed within 60 days as required, the Department shall issue an order requiring completion of abatement activities.
 An owner or managing agent may apply to the Department for an extension of the deadline for abatement.
-The Department may issue an order extending the deadline for 30 days upon proper written application by the owner or managing agent. - (g) The following methods of abatement of lead poisoning hazards in paint are prohibited: - (1) Stripping paint on-site with methylene chloride-based solutions; - (2) Torch or flame burning; - (3) Heating paint with a heat gun above 1,100 degrees Fahrenheit; - (4) Covering with new paint or wallpaper unless all readily accessible leadbased paint has been removed; - (5) Uncontrolled abrasive blasting; or - (6) Uncontrolled waterblasting. - (h) All lead-containing waste and residue of the abatement of lead shall be removed and disposed of by the person performing the abatement in accordance with applicable federal, State, and local laws and rules. - (i) All abatement plans shall require that the lead poisoning hazards be reduced to below the following levels: - (1) Floor lead dust levels are less than 100 micrograms per square foot; - (2) Windowsill lead dust levels are less than 500 micrograms per square foot; - (3) Window trough lead dust levels are less than 800 micrograms per square foot; - (4) Soil lead levels are less than 400 parts per million or such other level higher than 400 parts per million as determined by the Department to prevent a hazard in light of the condition and use of the land and in light of other relevant factors; and - (5) Drinking water lead levels less than 15 parts per billion. - (j) The Department shall verify by visual inspection that the approved abatement plan has been completed.
+The Department may issue an order extending the deadline for 30 days upon proper written application by the owner or managing agent. - The following methods of abatement of lead poisoning hazards in paint are (g) prohibited: - Stripping paint on-site with methylene chloride-based solutions; (1) - Torch or flame burning: (2) - Heating paint with a heat gun above 1.100 degrees Fahrenheit: (3) - (4) Covering with new paint or wallpaper unless all readily accessible leadbased paint has been removed: - Uncontrolled abrasive blasting; or (5) - Uncontrolled waterblasting. - All lead-containing waste and residue of the abatement of lead shall be (h) removed and disposed of by the person performing the abatement in accordance with applicable federal, State, and local laws and rules. - All abatement plans shall require that the lead poisoning hazards be reduced to below the following levels:

+- (1) Floor lead dust levels are less than 100 micrograms per square foot; - (2) Windowsill lead dust levels are less than 500 micrograms per square foot; - (3) Window trough lead dust levels are less than 800 micrograms per square foot; - (4) Soil lead levels are less than 400 parts per million or such other level higher than 400 parts per million as determined by the Department to prevent a hazard in light of the condition and use of the land and in light of other relevant factors; and - (5) Drinking water lead levels less than 15 parts per billion. - (j) The Department shall verify by visual inspection that the approved abatement plan has been completed.
 The Department may also verify plan completion by residual lead dust monitoring and soil or drinking water lead level measurement.
-Compliance with the maintenance standard shall be deemed equivalent to meeting the abatement plan requirements as long as exterior surfaces are also addressed.

-(k) Removal of children from the dwelling, school, or day care facility shall not constitute abatement if the property continues to be used for a dwelling, school, or day care facility.
+Compliance with the maintenance standard shall be deemed equivalent to meeting the abatement plan requirements as long as exterior surfaces are also addressed. - (k) Removal of children from the dwelling, school, or day care facility shall not constitute abatement if the property continues to be used for a dwelling, school, or day care facility.